ArtRodriguez/OrenesChallenge/README.md

 ### VehicleService.Infrastructure
 Class library project that encapsulates the logic to communicate to external systems like databases.
 Here we implemented the repositories and context to communicate to a SQL Server database using EF Core.

+This layer also implements the queries for the read model using Dapper ORM.

-A mediator extension method has been also implemented in order to manage domain events before a domain entitie persists.
+A mediator extension method has been also implemented in order to manage domain events before a domain entity persists.

 ## SQL Server